 Tatanka Bison Ranch’s primary mission is agritourism and education, but it is a working bison ranch, and offers bison meat for sale.
-You can purchase products from the ranch store, at Uptown Farmers Market, and by delivery (within a 30 mile radius of York.)
+You can purchase products from the ranch store, at Charlotte Regional Farmers’ Market on Saturday, and by delivery (within a 30 mile radius of York.)
 Please call 704-860-2130 before coming to the ranch, as it’s a gated ranch.

 If you go on a tour you will get 10% off any meat purchases that day.